PaddlePaddle/Paddle/doc/design/ops/rnn.md

 where $h_t$ and $h_{t-1}$ are the memory and ex-memory of step $t$'s respectively.

-In the implementation, we can make an ex-memory variable either "refers to" the memory variable of the previous step, or copy the value of the previous memory variable to the current ex-memory variable.
+In the implementation, we can make an ex-memory variable either "refers to" the memory variable of the previous step, or copy the value of the previous memory value to the current ex-memory variable.

 ### Usage in Python